Skip to main content

 If you would like to customize the way images will load with the widget (such as the roundness or setting a specific height) you can add these settings here.

-If you have or haven't already created a "Rebuy Theme" to match the design of your site, you can do that here ->.
+If you have or haven't already created a "Rebuy Theme" to match the design of your site, you can do that here.
 If you would like to manually adjust the styles of your widget, such as the colors of your headers, titles, button language, etc. You can do so here.
 There is also a box where you can add custom CSS to affect your widget styles.
+For advanced customization, you can use JavaScript and additional CSS to add unique designs or elements, such as rendering specific text or interactive features into the widget.
+Compatibility of these customizations may vary based on the widget template used.For users looking to add advanced customizations, follow these steps:

 Final Step: HIT SAVE!

-• Remember that you can toggle "Preview Mode" on your widget to make it viewable to customers or not while you work on it.
+Remember that you can toggle "Preview Mode" on your widget to make it viewable to customers or not while you work on it.
+If you have never used preview mode before we have a walkthrough below.

 Did this answer your question?